awesome-selfhosted/awesome-selfhosted/README.md

 - [RconCli](https://github.com/gorcon/rcon-cli) - CLI for executing queries on a remote Valve Source dedicated server using the RCON Protocol. `MIT` `Go`
 - [SourceBans++](https://sbpp.github.io) - Admin, ban, and communication management system for games running on the Source engine. ([Source Code](https://github.com/sbpp/sourcebans-pp)) `CC-BY-SA-4.0` `PHP`
 - [Teeworlds](https://www.teeworlds.com) - Open source 2D retro multiplayer shooter. ([Source Code](https://github.com/teeworlds/teeworlds)) `BSD-3-Clause/Other` `C++`
-- [TournamentMango](http://tournamentmango.com/) - TournamentMango is an open source tournament bracket and user management system.
-You can build an archive of players and keep track of all their scores over time as well as their regular characters, games, and aliases. ([Source Code](https://github.com/seiyria/tournamentmango)) `MIT` `Javascript`
+- [TournamentMango](https://github.com/seiyria/tournamentmango) - TournamentMango is an open source tournament bracket and user management system.
+You can build an archive of players and keep track of all their scores over time as well as their regular characters, games, and aliases. `MIT` `Javascript`

 ## Gateways and terminal sharing